gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 ### Setup GemFire Environment
 For these examples a GemFire environment is required.

-- Download the latest GemFire from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire)
+- Download the latest GemFire from [Broadcom Support Portal](https://support.broadcom.com/)
 - Extract the GemFire archive to known location
 - Navigate to the installation folder for GemFire
 - Run Gfsh in the bin directory, by either running `./gfsh.sh` or `gfsh.bat` (depending on Windows or Linux/MacOS)